Thursday, July 3, 2025

 [divider]

-Podcast: Bone Tomahawk, Concussion – Extra Film
+Podcast: Blindspotting / Three Identical Strangers – Extra Film

-Anyway, have fun listening to this week’s Extra Film segment and let us know what you think in the comment section below.
-Hope you enjoy and thanks for listening!
+We hope you have fun with this week’s Extra Film segment, and as always let us know what you think in the comment section below.
+Thanks for listening!

 – Music